 Also called a chimney liner, the chimney flue is a pipe-like lining that helps your chimney operate safely.
-It offers a range of benefits like heat protection, corrosion protection, toxic gases protection, and optimal efficiency of the chimney.
+It offers a range of benefits like heat protection, corrosion protection, toxic gases protection and optimal efficiency of the chimney.

 What if the Chimney Flue Has Been Cracked?

-Much like in your gutters, any damage to the chimney flue can result in various safety issues.
+Any damage to the chimney flue can result in various safety issues.
 Some of these include:

 - Fire – If there is woodwork adjacent to an unlined chimney, this can catch fire in just a span of three to four hours.
 The same thing could also happen if your chimney flue is cracked or has deteriorated.